rosera/serverless-bootcamp/sdp-2-serverless/03-lab/README.md

 ## Scenario

-Learn to build a statice web page that presents a grid of different languages.
+Learn to build a static web page that presents a grid of different languages.
-The structure and template code have been created for you.
-You are welcome :-)
+The structure and template code have already been created for you.

 * Added a entry form